Zunami Governance Token (ZUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zunami Governance Token Historical Price

-According to the latest data gathered on Zunami Governance Token live price page, the current price of Zunami Governance Token is 0.00551961USD.
-The circulating supply of Zunami Governance Token(ZUN) is 34.94M ZUN , giving it a market capitalization of $192.87K.
+According to the latest data gathered on Zunami Governance Token live price page, the current price of Zunami Governance Token is 0.00444557USD.
+The circulating supply of Zunami Governance Token(ZUN) is 34.94M ZUN , giving it a market capitalization of $155.34K.

 The Zunami Governance Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZUN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.